sharetribe/flex-docs/src/docs/howto-design/customize-image-sizes/index.md

 published: true
 ---

+// TODO This can be configured in configLayout, so do we want to keep the guide modified or skip it entirely?

 Flex provides a selection of predefined image sizes, or _variants_ as they are called, to be used in your marketplace website.
 However, when none of the predefined variants suits your needs, a custom variant can